A complete guide to driving into Malaysia from Singapore

 - Retail and dining

-You can find these cards at select 7-11 stores across Singapore.
+You can find these cards at selected 7-Eleven stores and petrol stations across Singapore.
 You could top up the card at one of the stores or via the Touch ‘n Go e-wallet app.

 Here are some safety tips that can come in handy during your road trip:

 - The tires are in good condition and not worn out.